Lethalz/ZetV2/Reference/Books/How to Get better at anything.md

 Sometime i think oh im not going to do this its going to be too easy, but sometimes we need those easy win.

-## Ch 4: Knowledge Beomces invisible with Experience
+## Ch 4: Knowledge Becomes invisible with Experience

-Experts dont always make the best teachers because at a certain point knowledge become intuition but when it becomes intuition it becomes knowledge you feel everyone should know so most times you exclude it.
+Experts don't always make the best teachers because at a certain point knowledge become intuition but when it becomes intuition it becomes knowledge you feel everyone should know so most times you exclude it.

 When asking a expert in a specialized skill about something, instead of asking a direct question ask them about a story.